NightOwlCoder/docZ/weblab-mcp/phase-2/mcp-weblab-anywhere-use-cases-strategy.md

 **Impact:** Only data experts can get answers.
 PMs and non-tech users blocked.

-### Web Scraping Chaos
+### Web Scraping and API Discovery Gap
+**From Adam meeting:**
-- Teams resort to scraping weblab.amazon.com pages
+- Users resort to scraping weblab.amazon.com when they don't know APIs exist
+- Education gap rather than capability gap
 - Fragile, breaks with UI changes
 - Weblab team doesn't want it
 - No proper auth or rate limiting